WalletConnect/walletconnect-docs/docs/advanced/migrating-from-v1.0.md

 #### For ethereum-provider integrations

-If you are using `@walletconnect/ethereum-provider`, then you can simply change the version number in your package.json to the latest which you can check on NPM [here](https://npmjs.com/package/@walletconnect/ethereum-provider).
+If you are using `@walletconnect/ethereum-provider`, you can simply change the version number in your package.json to the latest which you can check on NPM [here](https://npmjs.com/package/@walletconnect/ethereum-provider).

 #### For web3-provider integrations